Skip Navigation

 New Car Loan Interest Deduction

 What changed?
-Borrowers can deduct up to $10,000 in interest on loans for new, U.S.-assembled vehicles purchased for personal use.
-This provision expires Dec.
-31, 2028.
+Borrowers may now deduct up to $10,000 in interest on loans for vehicles with final assembly in the United States (linked to the VIN) purchased for personal use.
+The deduction applies only to interest paid in the current year.

 Senior Bonus Deduction